dsotirop/credit_risk_prediction/README.md

 # Credit Risk Prediction
-This Matlab project provide all necessary algorithmic implementation for the paper "A Genetically - Evolved Measure of Credit Risk"
+This Matlab project provides all necessary algorithmic implementation for the paper "A Genetically - Evolved Measure of Credit Risk"